Mihajlović Family House

-The Mihajlović family house is situated in Obrenovac, in 182 Miloša Obrenovića Street.
-The settlement Obrenovac was mentioned for the first time in the historical sources under the name Palež, in 1718, in the Austrian state register of the Valjevo District, as a settlement consisted of eleven households.
-The archaeological findings show that the settlement was much older than that and that it dates back from the period of the Roman Empire.
-Due to its economical, administrative and educational and cultural importance, in 1859, in the honour of the return of Miloš Obrenović to Serbia, the settlement obtained the status of a town and a new name – Obrenovac.
+The Mihajlović family house is a historic home situated in Obrenovac (near Belgrade, Serbia) at 182 Miloša Obrenovića Street.

 History

-It is already known that it has existed since the beginning of the nineteenth century, yet, there are no exact data on the very year of the construction.
-However, there are some information that Serbian writer Joakim Vujić left to us indirectly, through his records on his journey through Serbia in 1826.
-While going through Obrenovac Vujić noticed the following: “After arriving here to spend the night, I came to Mr Dimitrije Mihajlović, who politely and joyfully admitted me to his honourable home, and then offered me dinner and coffee“, so it can be concluded that the house was already built in 1826.
+The house has been explicitly documented since the beginning of the nineteenth century, however the exact year of the construction remains unknown.
+The Serbian writer Joakim Vujić documented a house belonging to a Mr. Mihajlović in records from his 1826 journey through Serbia, it remains probable but unconfirmed if this is the same house.
+While going through Obrenovac, Vujić noticed the following: "After arriving here to spend the night, I came to Mr Dimitrije Mihajlović, who politely and joyfully admitted me to his honourable home, and then offered me dinner and Coffee".

 Mihajlović's family house was, at the time, a monumental house with business-residential purpose.
 A strong merchandise tradition in Palež of that time maintained in preserving the Serbian merchant class in the time of economic stagnation of Belgrade pashadom at the end of the 18th century and the beginning of the 19th century.
 The proof that it was really a Serbian house, and not the one bought or inherited from the Turks, is found in data mentioned in Joakim Vujić's book, that in the Palež settlement in 1826 there are "60 Serbian houses and not a single Turkish one".